dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

 over time.
 Given the complexity of next generation algorithms, the chance of such discoveries and caveats needs to be taken into account.

-Of note, next generation algorithms have been heavily vetted.
+Of note, some next generation algorithms have received substantial analysis attention.
 Thus, if and when further information on caveats and implementation issues come to light, it is less likely that a "break" will be catastrophic.
 Instead, such vulnerabilities and issues may represent a weakening of security - which may in turn be offset if a hybrid approach has been used.
 The complexity of post-quantum algorithms needs to be